-Clinical documentation I is designed to introduce students to OT documentation to ensure accountability of service.
-Data gathering and the roles of the COTA are examined throughout the OT process.
+Clinical documentation I is designed to assist the student in professional and personal development by providing knowledge about the scope, theory, and approaches to practice introducing students to OT documentation to ensure accountability of service.
+Students begin data gathering and the roles of the COTA are examined throughout the OT process with emphasis on documenting evidence-based and occupational-based activities for intervention in practice.
 Medical terminology, grammar, and professional language are reviewed and built upon.
 Students will increase their observational and documentation skills through a variety of instructional methods.
 Students are instructed in utilizing verbal and non-verbal communication strategies that are sensitive to diversity while interacting with patients, caregivers, coworkers and other medical professionals.
+Students are guided through assessment and observation experiences which incorporate oral and written communication and clinical reasoning skills that increase in complexity.
 Documentation skills are integrated into each course throughout the program and advance in complexity as the program progresses.
-Students will learn how to identify and report relevant changes in patients' status including preparation of timely, accurate, and logically sequenced written documentation.
+Students will learn how to identify and report relevant changes in patients' status including preparation of timely, accurate, and logically sequenced written documentation which will in turn, justify the need for skilled intervention to third party payors and stakeholders.
+Students will integrate information with demonstration in a case-based learning practicum that encourages the utilization of occupationbased driven goals.